 There is a reason why I left Europe more than 17 years ago.
 I always despised socialism.
 The socialism that is incompatible with finding the outliers of (any kind of) innovation that can encircle the world, and thus the source of placing artificial limits on the opportunity for Europeans to play a more prominent and […]

-Check out the come-to-Jesus in the preeminent video of The State of Venture Capital, and then head over to Renewable Economics™ for a rebirth of sorts, where we shed light on how to fix the atrophy venture capital has caused to groundbreaking entrepreneurialism.
-To correct the problems of venture capital’s inability to trace the massive opportunity […]
+Click to enlarge the info graphic above, and check out the come-to-Jesus in the preeminent video of The State of Venture Capital for more details.
+Then head over to Renewable Economics™ for a rebirth of sorts, where we shed light on how venture capital has merely inherited its flaws from the poorly defined macro-economics.
+To correct […]

 Kenneth Rogoff, a professor of economics at Harvard University wrote an article about internet entrepreneur and political activist Peter Thiel with former world chess champion Garry Kasparov on the subject of their new book covering the collapse of advanced-country growth and their proposed remedy with a new innovation policy.
 Given the passion I have for straightening out our […]